What Makes Online Quizzes Feel So Accurate?

 That moment is real.
-It is also the product of craft, not sorcery.
-Once you understand what is happening under the hood, two things become true at the same time.
-You enjoy good quizzes more, because you appreciate the craftsmanship.
-And you are harder to fool by bad ones, because you can see when a 'hit' is actually a universal statement dressed up in a nice font.
+It's also the product of craft, not sorcery.
+Once you understand what's happening under the hood, two things become true at once.
+You enjoy good quizzes more, because you start to see the craftsmanship.
+And you're harder to fool by bad ones, because you can spot when a "hit" is actually a universal statement dressed up in a nice font.

 The architecture of a quiz that feels seen